Big Star Copywriting

 However, when dealing with thousands or even hundreds of thousands of products, product pages can often be an afterthought – time-consuming and low priority when competing with budgets for advertising, content marketing or social media.

 When faced with those objections, we recommend clients take a phased approach to optimising product pages.
-Start with the top 20% according to your priorities – that could be the top 20% most profitable, highest traffic, least competitive to rank for etc. Our recommendation is to always start with your most profitable products because the returns are clearly worth the effort.
+Start with the top 20% according to your priorities – that could be the top 20% most profitable, highest traffic, least competitive to rank for etc. We recommend always starting with your most profitable products because the returns are worth the effort.

-Once you’ve chosen those top 20%, then really go for it – work on a compelling product description that really conveys the product and brand story.
+Once you’ve chosen the top 20%, really go for it—work on a compelling product description that conveys the product and brand story.
 Sell the benefits.
-Optimise every element of the page, and (particularly if it’s a high ticket item) then test every element on the page until you have achieved perfection.
+Optimise every element of the page, and (particularly if it’s a high-ticket item) test every element on the page until you have achieved perfection.

-Big Star has been creating optimised product descriptions (that actually sell) since 2005.
-Give us a call on 01803 865025 or drop us a line to find out more.
-You can read more about our SEO copywriting services here.
+Big Star has been creating optimised product descriptions (that actually sell) since before the iPhone.
+Drop us an email to find out more.
+You can also read more about our SEO copywriting services here.

 1. I am so happy I found your blog and I absolutely love your information about ecommerce seo checklist and the tips you have shared are awesome.
 I liked and it is wonderful to know about so many things that are useful for all of us!
 Thanks a lot for this amazing blog!!Well, I have visited another site Flightdigital.co.nz having some wonderful and similar information.